Simouse/lrparser/README.md

 Grammar file:
   1) Use % to start a line comment.
   2) \e, _e, and \epsilon are reserved for epsilon.
+  3) | is reserved for separating multiple bodies of a production.
-  3) You shouldn't use token $ in grammar file.
+  4) You shouldn't use token $ in grammar file.
-  4) Define productions as the following example shows.
+  5) Define productions as the following example shows.
 All symbols at the left hand side of productions are automatically defined as non-terminals.
 The first non-terminal symbol is defined as the start symbol.
 While symbols in the same production body should be kept in the same line, multiple bodies